Why you can trust Bankrate

 Salvage title insurance may be hard to find since the vehicle, in many cases, isn’t safe to drive.
 However, rebuilt title insurance is easier to obtain, but certain stipulations will still apply.

 Even after the necessary repairs are made, some insurers may only offer liability coverage.
-Many insurance carriers will not extend full coverage for salvage rebuilt vehicle because it is challenging to assess all of the pre-existing damage the vehicle has incurred.
+Many car insurance companies will not extend full coverage for salvage or rebuilt vehicle because it is challenging to assess all of the pre-existing damage the vehicle has incurred.
 Collision and comprehensive coverage, which are both optional on standard auto policies, are unlikely to be offered with this type of title.

 Since a rebuilt title signifies that the vehicle is no longer in its pristine, undamaged state, its value is much lower.
 Furthermore, because there may be undisclosed or unseen damage in a rebuilt vehicle, insurance companies will also view this type of title as being more likely to pose a risk on the road.